 In 2025, we funded the university education of a young person in Africa who could not afford the fees but has a brilliant mind.
 We plan to expand this programme to support more academically gifted young people who would otherwise be unable to access higher education.
 By supporting these young people within their communities, they can go on to create a better future for themselves and their families.

 The young woman we supported last year aspires to work in law and politics, with the aim of improving her country and her local and national community.
-It is by lifting individuals within these communities that entire communities can be strengthened and their long-term outcomes improved.
+It is by lifting individuals that entire communities can be strengthened and their long-term outcomes improved.